namnguyen0510/qprism/README.md

 | `PRISM-MI` | ladder | + entanglement-entropy & mutual-information cost (SV-aware SA) |
 | `PRISM-BF` | ladder | + boundary-focused move proposals |
 | `PRISM-LCT` | **main** | + light-cone graph + parallel tempering + tabu + consensus + polish |

-### Competitor audit — `qdislib`

-[qdislib](https://github.com/bsc-wdc/qdislib) (Barcelona Supercomputing Center, arXiv:2505.01184) represents
-a circuit as a **directed acyclic graph** — nodes are gates, edges encode execution order — and chooses cuts that minimise the number of cross-partition (gate-cut) operations. `prism.partition.baselines`:

-1. **uses the genuine package when installed** — `_use_real_qdislib` compiles the layout to a Qiskit circuit and delegates to qdislib's DAG gate-cut entry points (`prism.has_real_qdislib()` reports availability);
-2. otherwise applies a **faithful self-contained implementation** — explicit gate-DAG construction (`_build_gate_dag`), projection to a depth-span-weighted qubit graph, and a centrality-seeded balanced growth that minimises straddling gates — so the benchmark always exercises the DAG gate-cut contract.

 ## Benchmark